How to Implement a Bloom Filter in Go

 }

-// reduce maps hash to a value in the interval [0, n).
+// reduce maps hash to a value in [0, n) using the multiplication method.

 func reduce(hash, n uint64) uint64 {